32u2/heroku-vue-pubsub/README.md

 Quick starter with Go, Vue, Heroku and PubSub.
 Inspired by "decentralized display fleet" use case brief.

-# Background
+## Background

 [32u2](http://32u2.com) prototype app has a punchline "pocket-dial your visuals".
 It is a VJ application with mobile remote control.
-The music visualizer desktop app (Go+Astilectron) communicates with the paired remote over Websockets and a Wi-Fi network.
+The music visualizer desktop app (Go+Astilectron) communicates with the paired mobile remote over Websockets and a Wi-Fi network.

 For a truly remote VJ experience the new web interface will control desktop app from anywhere in the world (or from the VJ booth) using PubSub for the app control and gRPC for speedy asset delivery.
 Here is one early screenshot (realized with Tailwind css):

 ![Screenshot](screenshot.png)

-# Stack
+## Stack

 - Golang
 - Vue